ibot-geoecology/myClim/Reference_Manual_microclim.md

 ## Description

-Function add sensor to locality with snow detection
+Function add new virtual sensor to locality with information about snow detection

 ## Usage